Can your Magento site keep up with your traffic spikes?

 This is also a great time to look at best-practices for your Magento software and your Magento hosting account.

 It’s possible to test your site to see how many concurrent users it can handle.
-This is best scheduled well in advance of any anticipated traffic spikes in order to not only allow enough time for proper testing but to also have ample time to apply improvements based upon the results that come back and re-test to make sure that you’re all clear.
+This is best scheduled well in advance of any anticipated traffic spikes in order to not only allow enough time for proper load testing but to also have ample time to apply improvements based upon the results that come back and re-test to make sure that you’re all clear.
 Testing results can help you to identify where your weaknesses are.
 For instance, your hosting platform may come up short on RAM, CPU, or other physical resources, or it could be bottlenecked by an extension or clumsy coding.

 Here’s where things get really interesting.
 There’s a lot that you can do to improve the overall health of your Magento hosting account and your website itself.
 In working with your Magento Hosting Experts and your developers, you’ll be able to prioritize solutions that will make sense for you.